 Storing your information - if you contact us online, by phone or face to face

-Whether you get advice face to face, over the phone, by email or webchat, our adviser will log all your information, correspondence, and notes about your problem into our secure case management systems.
+Whether you get advice face to face, over the phone, by email or chat, our adviser will log all your information, correspondence, and notes about your problem into our secure case management systems.
 We have a ‘legitimate interest’ to do this under data protection law.
 This means it lets us carry out our aims and goals as an organisation.

 Some of your information might also be kept within our secure email and IT systems.